teusH/MySense/README.md

 ## Remote management
 The Pi allows to install a wifi connectivity with internet as well a virtual wifi Access Point.
 A backdoor configuration is provided via direct access to `webmin` and `ssh` (Putty), as well via a proxy as *ssh tunneling* and/or using the proxy service of Weaved (`https://www.remot3.it/web/index.html`).

+If no access to Internet either via LAN or WiFi is obtained a WiFi AccessPoint is started (SSID MySense-XYZ, and default password) which enable you to use `ssh ios@192.168.2.1` command to obtain shell access.
+Correct in `/etc/wpa_supplicant/wpa_supplicant.conf` the SSID and psk password phrase to your local access point.

 ## Hardware Platform
 Sensors have a hardware interface to I2C, GPIO: those sensors are tested on RaspBerry Pi (and Arduino Uno) Sensors with USB serial are tested on Linux Debian platforms which run Python.